 Successful new product development starts with identifying good product or service ideas.
-Each idea will have to be carefully evaluated to determine which are worth pursuing and which should be discarded.
+You will have to carefully evaluate each idea to determine which are worth pursuing and which you should discard.

 When screening or evaluating your ideas, it might help to assess them against an objective set of criteria.
 For example, the criteria may include: